Make Your Reservation

 copper river salmon, grilled on a cedar wood plank, lemon aioli, house-blend rice, chipotle tangerine coleslaw 34

-peruvian pork ham hock, braised ten hours in our signature black water sauce, spring vegetable medley, yukon mashed potato 33
+peruvian pork ham hock, braised ten hours in black water sauce, vegetable medley, yukon mashed potato 33

 let us introduce ourselves